shanchoynoor/shanchoynoor/README.md

 **Building the future, one system at a time.**

-Serial entrepreneur and creative strategist obsessed with automation, AI, and building digital empires.
-Currently architecting Choy AI—my JARVIS-style assistant powered by VPS, Docker, and Telegram bots.
+Tech-driven entrepreneur and creative strategist focused on automation, AI, and building scalable digital ventures.
+Currently developing Choy AI — a JARVIS-style assistant powered by LLM, and deployed using VPS, Docker, and Telegram bots.
+A cross-platform interface is underway, including a Next.js web app and future Flutter-based mobile experience.

 ## **About Me:**
 * 🚀 **Founder**: Choy AI → Choy Agency Ltd. → Choy Wear → Choy Group (building a global portfolio)